 To distinguish psoriasis from other skin conditions it helps if you understand the types of psoriasis and some of the other conditions psoriasis is often mistaken for.

-Plaque psoriasis is the most common type, affecting at least 80 to 90 percent of people with psoriasis according to the American Academy of Dermatology.
+Plaque psoriasis is the most common type, affecting at least 80% to 90% of people with psoriasis according to the American Academy of Dermatology.

 Guttate psoriasis is mostly seen in children and young adults and causes small, pink notes on the skin.
-The spots appear on the truck, upper arms, thighs, and scalp.
+The spots appear on the stomach upper arms, thighs, and scalp.

 Inverse psoriasis shows up as bright red, smooth, and shiny spots, under the breasts, in the groin area and/or the skin folds around the buttocks and genitals, and under the arms.
 Sweating and rubbing worsen inverse psoriasis and yeast build up is a trigger.

 Pustular psoriasis is rare but it is mostly seen in adults.
 It causes pustules (pus filled bumps) surrounded by inflamed skin on the hands and feet, but it may cover most of the body in rare and very serious cases.

 Pustular psoriasis covering the entire body is called generalized pustular psoriasis and causes fever, chills, nausea, muscle weakness, and fast heart rate.
 Triggers include topical and steroid medications, too much ultraviolent light, pregnancy, stress, infection, and chemical exposure.

 Erythrodermic psoriasis is rare but it is a very serious condition affecting most of the body, causing skin to appear burned.
 It also causes severe itching, burning and peeling, a fast heart rate, and body temperature changes.
 These symptoms might warrant emergency attention and as they can result in infection, pneumonia, or heart failure.